ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-tavni.md

 session-name: Audience with Tavni
 ---

-# Session 6 - Audience with Taveni
+# Session 6 - Audience with Tavni

 ## 📋 Session Summary
 **Duration**: [In Progress]